 In most cases, the nipples remain attached to their blood vessels and nerves.
 However, if the breasts are very large or pendulous, the nipples and areolas may have to be completely removed and grafted into a higher position.
 (This will result in a loss of sensation in the nipple and areolar tissue.)

 Stitches are usually located around the areola, in a vertical line extending downward, and along the lower crease of the breast.
-In some cases, techniques can be used that eliminate the vertical part of the scar.
+In some cases, techniques can be used that reduce the vertical part of the scar.
 And occasionally, when only fat needs to be removed, liposuction alone can be used to reduce breast size, leaving minimal scars.

 After surgery, you'll be wrapped in an elastic bandage or a surgical bra over gauze dressings.
 A small tube may be placed in each breast to drain off blood and fluids for the first day or two.